Back to Blog Home

 How Marketers In Manufacturing Can Organize Content for Digital Channels

 The manufacturing industry is no stranger to change.
-In fact, it thrives on rapid, miniature revolutions to transform how things are made, produced and used across the world.
+It thrives on rapid, miniature revolutions to transform how things are made, produced and used worldwide.

 But these new industrial revolutions wouldn’t be possible without the digital revolution, which has made rapid design, communication and coordination with customers and partners easy, fast and effective.

-Learning to organize content for digital channels is one of the most essential skills to develop in the new world of doing business online.
+Organizing content for digital channels is one of the most essential skills to develop in the new world of online business.

-Marketers in the manufacturing industry will need to design and implement an overall strategy for managing content on digital channels.
+Marketers in the manufacturing industry must design and implement an overall strategy for managing manufacturing content on digital channels.
 What’s more, they’ll need to create a system to test the efficacy of these techniques to ensure all channels are on point and up to date.

-So, how can they organize content for a digital world?
+So, how can they organize manufacturing industry content for a digital world?
 Well, here are a few things to keep in mind.

 Organize Your Digital Content Marketing With a Content Pyramid

-There is no single technique or strategy to comprehensively keep digital content up to date.
+There is no single technique or strategy to keep digital content up to date comprehensively.
 But there are foundational elements digital marketers and content strategists in manufacturing can use to create a system for their specific needs.
 To create this system we need to take a step back and think of content management holistically.

-So, let’s think of digital content management as a pyramid, with each essential element stacked on top of the other.
+So, let’s think of digital content management as a pyramid, with each essential element stacked on top.
 Here’s what that pyramid looks like:

 1. CRM